BA in Film and Television Production

 Intake Dates

-BA in Film and TV Production
+BA in Film, TV and Screen Media Production

 Course Details

 The programme equips learners to adapt to evolving industry needs.
-Throughout the programme, industry awareness is developed alongside creativity, concept development, an awareness of history and theory, storytelling, industry-standard software and the ability to work individually and as part of a group.
+Throughout the programme an industry awareness is developed alongside creativity, concept development, an awareness of history and theory, storytelling, industry-standard software and the ability to work individually and as part of a group.
 Graduates of this NFQ Level 7 programme are equipped with skills that meet the needs of emerging and pre-existing industry demands for numerous roles.
 Upon completion of the programme, learners are able to apply, and further refine, their acquired knowledge to a variety of professional working environments.

 • Fully equipped TV studio